Zo nationalism

-Although divided by modern frontiers, the Zo people have many common traits: for example, most Zo were traditional animists who were converted to Protestant Christianity by 19th-century missionaries.
-Many families today still emphasize a shared ancestry.
-Anthropologists even note that some Chittagong-Hill tribes in Bangladesh (e.g. Bawm, Pangkhu, Khumi, Mro-Khimi) are "descendants of the Mizo–Chin–Kuki (Zo) groups" underlining that these communities are culturally and linguistically closer to the Zo of India and Myanmar than to neighboring people.
+Although divided by modern frontiers, the Zo people share many commonalities: for example, most Zo were traditional animists who were largely converted to Protestant Christianity by 19th-century missionaries.
+Many Zo communities today still emphasize a shared ancestry.

-Because the Zo people straddle the borders of India, Myanmar and Bangladesh, Zo nationalism advocates an emotional (if not territorial) unity of this cross-border community.
-Zo activists often use the term Zogam or Zoram ("Zo land") to describe the idea of a contiguous homeland.
-Historically, British administrators alternated between notions of uniting the Chin and Lushai hills and deliberate "divide-and-rule" policies.
-For example, colonial records show a late-19th-century Chin-Lushai conference (1892) that envisioned joint administration of the hill peoples, and Zo leaders today cite this as a precedent.
+During the British colonial period, administrative approaches to the Chin and Lushai Hills varied over time.
+Colonial records refer to a late-19th-century Chin-Lushai conference (1892) that reportedly discussed joint administration of the hill regions; Zo leaders cite this meeting as a precedent.
 In practice, however, the British mostly kept the Chin Hills (in Burma) and Lushai Hills (in India) as separate provinces.
-Indeed, historians observe that until 1947 "the Zo people never had social and political unity"; as one scholar comments, colonial rule was marked by the convenient segregation of these "rebellious tribes".
-After decolonization (India and Burma in 1947–48, Bangladesh in 1971), the Zo communities found themselves scattered across three countries with no autonomous Zo-majority region.
-As another commentary notes, the Zo "straddle domestic and international borders, which were erected rather arbitrarily by the British".
-Thus Zo nationalists see modern national boundaries – and state policies – as disruptive inheritances of the colonial era.
-This is driven by organisations such as the Zomi Re-Unification Organisation (ZRO) in India, and Zomi National Congress (ZNC) in Myanmar.
+One scholar describes colonial rule as being marked by the convenient segregation of these "rebellious tribes".
+After decolonization (India and Burma in 1947–48, Bangladesh in 1971), Zo communities found themselves scattered across three countries with no autonomous Zo-majority region.
+Zo nationalism has been support by the Zomi Re-Unification Organisation (ZRO) in India and Zomi National Congress (ZNC) in Myanmar, which interpret modern borders and state policies as colonial-era legacies that divided their traditional land.

 Background

 The Zo people are a conglomerate of several warring tribes before and during the British rule in India and Myanmar.
-British entered the Zo people's territory in 1888 and began colonial administration in 1890.
+The British entered the Zo people's territory in 1888 and began colonial administration in 1890.
 In 1892, the British called the Chin-Lushai conference for the Chin and the Lushai, both hill tribes.
 The British favoured uniting the Chin and Lushai into one administration, but the Lushai rejected the plan.
-The Lushai hill tribe then took a new name, Mizo, a poetic word for the Zomi.
-By then, they were variously identified, but sometimes contradictorily, by the major tibes Chin, Kuki, Mizo and Zomi.
+The Lushai hill tribe adopted the name Mizo, a poetic word for the Zomi.
+By then, they were variously identified, but sometimes contradictorily, by the major tribes Chin, Kuki, Mizo and Zomi.

-The first politically literate Zo people was Than Pet Mang from Chin State.
+The earliest known politically active Zo person was Than Pet Mang from Chin State.
 An officer in the Burma Rifles, then part of the British Army, he learned administrative system from the British officers.
 In 1942, he was impressed by a nationalistic speech of a Buddhist monk and resigned from the army.
-He returned to his native village, adopted a new name after the village and his father as Vum Thu Muang, and founded the Chin National Union in 1933.
+He returned to his native village, adopted a new name after the village and his father as Vum Thu Muang.